Furniture and Fittings

 Messages will be sent out from the College Office to students on a dedicated number: 0438 486 008

 Each day there is a House Coordinator (HC) assigned to be on duty during out-of-hours periods.
-The Duty Coordinator is available from 5:30pm on weeknights and all day on weekends.
+The Duty Coordinator is available from 5:00pm on weeknights and all day on weekends.
 The Duty Coordinator is contactable by mobile phone and stays at College to assist students with emergencies or problems.
-The name of the House Coordinator on duty is displayed in the MacKillop and Hannan foyers.
+The name of the House Coordinator on duty is displayed in the Hannan foyer.
 The Duty Coordinator ensures that there is no unacceptable noise or other distractions during the evening and secures the College at night.
 She/he has the master keycard to open a resident’s door if required by that resident if the relevant House Coordinator is not available.
 Please note that the Duty Coordinator is not permitted to open a room if the occupant is not present, unless the Duty Coordinator speaks to the occupant on the phone to gain permission.
 The Duty Coordinator is not permitted to give the master key to another student.

 To contact the Duty Coordinator: 0432 684 905 (If you have any problem contacting the Duty Coordinator, call your own HC or any of the other HCs)